 - It’s not even winter’s glistening frost lit by the sun casting long shadows across the yard.
 It does make it feel, oh so, Christmas-y!

 - It’s ALL about the Son – God’s Son who cast His shadow across history and all of creation so many years ago in a manger!

 - It’s all about the Baby who made shepherds pause in wonder and angels sing praise and glory.

 - The Child who caused wise men to travel for years to seek this Messiah.

 - And as Tiny Tim said in our favorite Dicken’s story, that Baby-turned-Man “who made the blind to see and the lame to walk”!

 ‘And how did Tiny Tim behave?’, asked Mrs. Cratchit …….‘As good as gold.’ said Bob, ‘and better.
 Somehow he gets thoughtful sitting by himself so much and thinks the strangest things you ever heard.
 He told me coming home that he hoped the people saw him in the church because he was a cripple, and it might be pleasant to them to remember on Christmas Day, who made lame beggars walk and blind men see.’
 A Christmas Carol, Charles Dickens

-> Oh, that is my absolute favorite line in all of Charles Dicken’s novels!
+Oh, this is my absolute favorite line in all of Charles Dicken’s novels!
 May we truly see the Truth of declaring the Gospel in his simple words.

-> Blessings to you as you prepare for this beautiful season of remembering God’s Son!
+Blessings to you as you prepare for this beautiful season of remembering God’s Son!